 - Reduce the image size before saving

 - Reduce the image size while saving the image

 - Save the image, then reduce the image size

 To keep things simple, we’re going to first reduce the image size.
-To do this, I’m going to open the image in Photoshop (You can use whatever image program you feel most comfortable with).
+To do this, we’re going to open the image in Photoshop (you can use whatever image program you feel most comfortable with).

-In Photoshop, I’m going to select Image -> Image Size.
+In Photoshop, we’re going to select Image > Image Size.